garlictech/anyupp/README.md

 First, pull the admin amplify app:

-`nx config admin-amplify-app --app APPNAME --stage STAGE` :exclamation: use your own app name
+`nx config crud-backend --app APPNAME --stage STAGE` :exclamation: use your own app name

-example: `nx config admin-amplify-app --app anyupp-backend --stage dev` for the dev
+example: `nx config crud-backend --app anyupp-backend --stage dev` for the dev

 It pulls the admin Amplify project and connects it to the actual CDK resources.

+## CRUD api resources

+The above `nx config crud-backend` generates a config file `libs/crud-gql/backend/src/generated/table-config.json` containing the table names/arns of the crud backend.

 ## Building the project